simmo/personal/src/routes/blog/mindfulness.md

 ---

-This certainly isn't a one-size fits all solution, give it a go and adjust until you find something that works for you.
+This certainly isn't a one size fits all solution, give it a go and adjust until you find something that works for you.

-Just remember, don't underestimate the art of doing nothing!
+Just remember, don't underestimate how effective the art of doing nothing can be.